rss logo

 192.168.1.100 nfs.std.local nfs 192.168.1.10 arch.std.local arch 192.168.1.11 debian.std.local debian

-• Edit the /etc/krb5.conf file which is identical to the server one:
+• Edit the /etc/krb5.conf file, which is identical to the server file:

 [libdefaults] default_realm = STD.LOCAL kdc_timesync = 1 ccache_type = 4 forwardable = true proxiable = true fcc-mit-ticketflags = true allow_weak_crypto = false [realms] STD.LOCAL = { kdc = nfs.std.local admin_server = nfs.std.local default_domain = std.local } [domain_realm] .std.local = STD.LOCAL std.local = STD.LOCAL